CyanSalt/roughness/docs/components/icon.md

   </template>

-  Line width of the icon.
+  Stroke line width of the icon.

   </RStyle>